Lifetime movie on murder of Gabby Petito draws criticism

-(NewsNation) — An already-in-production Lifetime movie about the death of Gabby Petito has many social media commentators saying it’s too soon.
+(NewsNation) — A Lifetime movie about the death of Gabby Petito is now in production.

 The movie is being directed by Thora Birch, who will also play the role of Petito’s mother.